Male gaze: Criticism

 Elyce Rae Helford, a gender researcher, notes that Mulvey's theory has been criticised for essentialism.

 Researcher Rhea Ashley Hoskin criticizes the tendency in social science to view feminine lesbian characters as created for the male gaze, and to present masculine lesbians as authentic.
 In her opinion, this trend reinforces the false idea that real lesbians are masculine, when in reality, according to her research, lesbians are diverse in their preferred gender expressions.
-Her and Karen Blair also argue that the male gaze as a concept "revolves almost exclusively around the idea that femininity is performed by cisgender heterosexual women for men" which leaves "little room for alternative readings of femininity".
+She and Karen Blair also argue that the male gaze as a concept "revolves almost exclusively around the idea that femininity is performed by cisgender heterosexual women for men" which leaves "little room for alternative readings of femininity".
 In doing so, they argue that concepts like the male gaze can reduce femininity to the "sole purpose of a visual spectacle for another's gaze" and erase the existence of femmes or feminine lesbians.

-Ellis Hanson, a film scholar, describes Mulvey’s theory as “both enlightening and troubling," noting that the “heterocentric and exceedingly rigid structure of the look in Mulvey’s psychoanalysis... writes homosexuality out of existence.”
-Mulvey, and the larger body of feminist psychoanalysis following on from her, is “not necessarily unproductive or wrong” in his view, but merely ought not be the only framework for queer and/or feminist film critique.
+Ellis Hanson, a film scholar, describes Mulvey's theory as "both enlightening and troubling," noting that the "heterocentric and exceedingly rigid structure of the look in Mulvey's psychoanalysis... writes homosexuality out of existence."
+Mulvey, and the larger body of feminist psychoanalysis following on from her, is "not necessarily unproductive or wrong" in his view, but merely ought not be the only framework for queer and/or feminist film critique.

 Thus for the female, the objection to the male gaze serves not only to reject undesirable men and thus facilitate sexual selection and mate choice, but also to counter the feelings of personal insignificance arising out of narrow conceptions of self.